Couple sues Japanese government for not recognizing gender transition

-An American Japanese LGBTQ couple filed a lawsuit Monday against the central and local governments, arguing that their refusal to recognize their marriage after one of them underwent gender transition in 2018 is unconstitutional.
+An American Japanese LGBTQ couple filed a lawsuit Monday against the central and local governments, arguing that their refusal to recognize the true nature of their marriage after one of them underwent gender transition in 2018 is unconstitutional.

 Elin McCready, 47, and Midori Morita, 51, filed a lawsuit with the Tokyo District Court against the state as well as Tokyo’s Meguro Ward, where they used to live, and Ota Ward, their current place of residence.
 Both municipalities have refused to recognize McCready's gender transition due to the legal status of same-sex marriages in Japan.
 The couple is seeking ¥2.2 million in damages for emotional distress.